macwong/FacialRecognitionPrototype/ElectronClient/work.md

 * 1680 people with two or more face images
 * 4069 people with only one face image

-Despite this being a (relatively) large dataset, the predictions are still surprisingly both accurate and reasonably fast.
+Despite this being a (relatively) large dataset, the predictions are still both (surprisingly) accurate and reasonably fast.

 Using a data science approach, we can do a 1 vs 1 comparison of all 13233 faces in the dataset, to measure the accuracy:
 * True Positive (TP): two faces are validated as the same person, and they are indeed the same